adubredu/digitinterface/docs/digitinterface/digitinterface.md

 Maintains the pose of one wrist as the other wrist moves to a specified pose

-:param List{float} pose: The desired pose of the target wrist in a python List formatted as
-        [roll pitch yaw x y z]

 #### Arguments

+- `pose` *list* - The desired pose of the target wrist in a python List formatted as [roll pitch yaw x y z]

 - `armname` *string* - "left" or "right".
 The name of the target wrist

 - `prevarmname` *string* - "left" or "right".
 The name of the other arm

-:param List{float} prevarmpose: The pose at which to maintain the other arm in a python List formatted as
-        [roll pitch yaw x y z]
+- `prevarmpose` *list* - The pose at which to maintain the other arm in a python List formatted as [roll pitch yaw x y z]

 - `duration` *float* - The desired duration of the entire motion in seconds.